Melendez & Associates, Investigations

 background investigations

-If you are an employer, you may wish to conduct a background and credit check, if the applicant will have access to money, financial or confidential records.
-In this situation you will need the subject / applicants consent to check their credit history to comply with the Fair Credit Reporting Act - 15 U.S.C. §§ 1681.
+Credit Check (if applicable): If the applicant will have access to money, financial, or confidential records, we will need the subject's consent to check their credit history to comply with the Fair Credit Reporting Act.
+This step helps assess financial responsibility and integrity.

-We’re always available to answer your questions, so please contact us at 425-829-6380 oe-mail us if you need more information about an investigation.
+We’re always available to answer your questions, so please contact us at 425-829-6380, if you need more information on an investigation.